-The SADC-RTGS operator has adopted a collaborative approach to identifying and considering the interests of the FMI participants and other relevant stakeholders in its decision-making processes.
-This includes the Payment Council, the SADC-RTGS User Group (SUG), the SSPG, PSMB as well as all the relevant legislation, such as position papers and other publications that are taken into consideration.
+The SADC-RTGS operator adopted a collaborative approach to identifying and considering the interests of the SADC-RTGS participants and other relevant stakeholders in its decision-making processes.
+This includes the SADC-RTGS User Group (SUG), the SSPG, PSMB and all the relevant legislation, such as position papers and other publications that are taken into consideration.
 The SARB Board recognises PASA's role through the GEC, which assigns responsibility to NPSD.

-The SADC-RTGS operator performs several country visits per year.
-The aim is to meet with the central bank and participants in a joint meeting, and it also holds one-on-one meetings with participant banks.
-A report of this visit is prepared and sent to the respective country leader within the SADC structures.
+The SADC-RTGS operator performs business relationship management meetings with the incountry participants throughout the year.
+The aim is to meet with the central bank and participants in a joint meeting.
+The operator also holds one-on-one meetings with participant institutions to obtain their feedback, and assist them with business and technical issues they may be experiencing.
+A report of these meetings is prepared and sent to the respective country leaders within the SADC structures, and the SADC PSOC.
 Copies are sent to the Head of the Domestic and Regional Settlement Division and the Head of NPSD.